-4.10 Briefing Visits and Reprogramming Exercises.
+Briefing visits and reprogramming exercises 4.10.
 Between the JPRMs, senior health officials from the Member States are invited to visit the Regional Office for briefing and discussions of international health policies and strategies, the respective roles and functions of WHO and governments, and health leadership and managerial issues.
-In addition, national health team officials visit the Regional Office for intensive joint re-programming exercises during the financial period.
-These re-programming exercises review, update and redirect programme activities, including redeployment of resources as may be required.
+In addition, national health team officials visit the Regional Office for intensive joint reprogramming exercises during the financial period.
+These reprogramming exercises review, update and redirect programme activities, including redeployment of resources as may be required.

-4.11 Country Programme Implementation Reviews.
+Country programme implementation reviews 4.11.
 In addition to the joint reviews described above, WHO Representatives participate in in-depth country programme implementation reviews held in the Regional Office.
 The purpose is to examine implementation of the programme activities in a Member State, identifying difficulties, obstacles and constraints, and working out the most suitable solutions.
 During these reviews, all outstanding actions relating to the different programme activities are discussed with the responsible Regional Advisers and Programme Directors in the Regional Office.
 Some reprogramming may also take place.

-4.12 Other Special Reviews, Recommendations and Emergency Actions.
-Other special reviews covering several related programme areas (e.g. immunization/maternal and child health/diarrhoeal diseases) are undertaken at The resulting recommendations may lead to some country level.
-In addition, the recommendations deriving from inter-country reprogramming. meetings, workshops and seminars and the occasional inter-regional meeting, as well as from some national meetings in which WHO is involved, will suggest changes in programme orientation and actions that are later reflected in the programme budget.
-Emergency situations such as famine, floods, outbreaks of epidemics, have to be handled on an ad-hoc basis.
-However, many such emergencies have a longer term effect on public health (for example the problems engendered by movements of refugees), and efforts to assist Member States to come to grips with these will equally affect programme budgeting.
+Recommendations deriving from meetings or special reviews, and emergency situations 4.12.
+Other special reviews covering several related programme areas (e.g. immunization/maternal and child health/diarrhoeal diseases) are undertaken at country level.
+The resulting recommendations may lead to some reprogramming.
+In addition, the recommendations deriving from intercountry meetings, workshops and seminars, and the occasional inter-regional meeting, as well as from some national meetings in which WHO is involved, will suggest changes in programme orientation and actions that are later reflected in the programme budget.
+While emergency situations such as famine, floods, outbreaks of epidemics, have to be handled on an ad-hoc basis, many such emergencies have a longer term effect on public health (for example the problems engendered by movements of refugees), and efforts to assist Member States to come to grips with these will equally affect programme budgeting.

-4.13 High-level Policy and Strategy Discussions.
-A significant complement to the above-mentioned processes and mechanisms is the continuing practice of the Regional Director to discuss with delegates or representatives of Member States to the World Health Assembly or to the Regional Committee, or with senior officials during his visits to Member States, often accompanied by the Director-General, important matters relating to WHO cooperative programme activities, including policy, implementation, utilization of resources, and the need for extra-budgetary resources and funds.
-The Regional Director is frequently able to resolve outstanding problems relating to programme implementation "on-the-spot"; at other times, the discussions generate specific action by the appropriate officials at the Regional Office, WR's Office or, globally, at Headquarters.
+4.13.
+A significant complement to the above-mentioned High-level policy processes and mechanisms is the continuing practice of and strategy the Regional Director to discuss with delegates or discussions representatives of Member States to the World Health Assembly or to the Regional Committee, or with senior officials during his visits to Member States, often accompanied by the Director-General, important matters relating to WHO cooperative programme activities, including policy, implementation, utilization of resources, and the need for extra-budgetary resources and funds.
+The Regional Director is frequently able to resolve outstanding problems relating to programme implementation "on-the-spot"; at other times, discussions generate specific action by the appropriate officials at the Regional Office, WR's Office or, globally, at Headquarters.